 Dr. Jim Johnson joined the PLNU School of Education faculty in 1991, initially coordinating the Special Education program.
-He currently serves as professor for the School of Education and the Department of Psychology.
-Dr. Johnson teaches undergraduate and graduate education courses in psychology, philosophy/spiritual formation, educational foundations, learning theory, and special education and undergraduate psychology courses in the first year experience program for the Department of Psychology.
+He retired in 2018 having served as professor for the School of Education and the Department of Psychology teaching undergraduate and graduate education courses in psychology, philosophy/spiritual formation, educational foundations, learning theory, and special education and undergraduate psychology courses in the first year experience program for the Department of Psychology.
+Dr. Johnson continues to teach part-time teaching the first year experience program for the Department of Psychology.

 - Ed.D., Learning/Behavior Disorders, University of Southern California